Matchstick puzzle: Move 2 sticks to make 5 matchstick shapes

 Also our usual method of analyzing the number of sticks together with common sticks required are of little use here.

 To solve this puzzle instead, we will use,

-- the most basic stick puzzle concepts,
+- the most basic matchstick puzzle concepts,

-- analysis of number of shapes,
+- analysis of number of matchstick shapes,

 - refining requirement specification, and,

 - step-by-step reasoning.